reduxjs/redux-toolkit/docs/tutorials/advanced-tutorial.md

 In `<IssuesListPage>`, we import the new `fetchIssuesCount` thunk, and rewrite the component to read the open issues count value from the Redux store.

-Inside our `useEffect`, we drop the `fetchIssueCount` function, and dispatch `fetchIssueCount` instead.
+Inside our `useEffect`, we drop the `fetchIssueCount` function, and dispatch `fetchIssuesCount` instead.

 ### Logic for Fetching Issues for a Repo